 A. Insurance Coverage.
-NHA shall maintain such policies of insurance as required by the Charter, the Authorizer's insurance carrier recommendations, and applicable law.
-Each party shall, upon request, present evidence to the other that it maintains the requisite insurance in compliance with the provisions of this Article.
-In the event that the Authorizer's insurance carrier recommends any change in coverage, NHA agrees to comply with any change in the type and amount of coverage as requested by the Authorizer's insurance carrier within thirty (30) days after notice of the insurance coverage change is provided to NHA.
+NHA and the School shall maintain such policies of insurance as required by the Charter, the Authorizer's insurance carrier recommendations, and applicable law.
+NHA's insurance is separate from and in addition to the insurance the School Board is required to obtain under the Charter.
+Each party shall, upon request, present evidence to the other and the Authorizer that it maintains the requisite insurance in compliance with the provisions of this Article.
+In the event that the Authorizer's insurance carrier recommends any change in coverage, each party agrees to comply with any change in the type and amount of coverage as requested by the Authorizer's insurance carrier within thirty (30) days after notice of the insurance coverage change is provided to NHA and the School.
 Each party shall comply with any information or reporting requirements required by the other party's insurer(s), to the extent reasonably practicable.
+NHA's cost of procuring insurance coverage is a corporate cost to be paid by NHA.